 The evening of the 16th, I took a train for Berlin after an all-night ride mostly through Soviet-controlled territory, we arrived in the Western Sector of Berlin which is under American, British, and French control.
 It was a twelve-hour train trip.
 Yesterday, the 17th, I spent one of the most interesting and unusual days I have spent on this trip.
 The Director of the Amerika Haus, Christopher A, Legge, drove me all over Berlin.
 We were all over the Eastern Sector which is controlled by the Soviets.
 That was a real experience indeed.
 There are some marked contrasts between the east and the west.
 All over the Eastern Sector are statues and pictures and banners of Stalin.
 And flags are seen up and down Unter den Linden and other streets.
 We went inside the Soviet Hall of Culture, the counterpart of our Amerika Haus.
 That was an experience!
 I was quite surprised to find that we could go into the Soviet-controlled sector so easily.
 I took many pictures.

-Before closing, I should say something about the condition that one finds here in Germany.
-The cities have been virtually level to the ground by bombs and fire during the war.
+Before closing, I should say something about the conditions that one finds here in Germany.
+The cities have been virtually leveled to the ground by bombs and fire during the war.
 Everywhere one sees rubble, fragments of walls and roofs, twisted iron beans – destruction everywhere.
 Considerable progress has been made and rebuilding many of the buildings, and parks and gardens have been pretty well redone, but wherever the eyes look there are bombed and burned-out buildings.
 Berlin is particularly bad.
 There are blocks and blocks of just debris and what’s left a former mansion, churches, monuments, houses, castles, and what have you.
 It is readily apparent that all of these German cities were beautiful places before their destruction.
 Trees are everywhere.
 There remains enough of the cities to show that life in Germany must have been wonderful before the war.
 At least the cities were beautiful.

 The countryside is the most beautiful I have ever seen – miles upon miles of solid green vegetation.
 Vegetables, fruit trees, grains, and all kinds of other vegetation can be seen as far as the eye goes.
 The government has a fine policy on keeping forests, so there are beautiful forests everywhere, too.
 I have seen an awful lot of Germany during my eleven days here, and nowhere have I seen open country that is not covered with green vegetation.